ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

   …
 ```

-Additionally, users can still specify which gpu type they want to use by specifying `accelerator_type`.
+Additionally, users can still specify which GPU type they want to use by specifying `accelerator_type`.

 ```python
 # Request a fractional of A100 GPU with specified gpu_memory